Tag Archives: Victoria

 6. Natural History Society – find yours and check out their schedule for bird-watching, nature and historical lectures.

 7. Explore your local Tours and Walking Maps – Locate interesting walking maps in your town and meet up to investigate.
-In Victoria we enjoy tours of historical architecture, China Town, Artist Stroll events, Fisherman’s Wharf, Ross Bay or Chinese Cemeteries (Historical Sites) with Emily Carr and Billy Barker (Barkerville, B.C.) and more!
+In Victoria, we enjoy tours of historical architecture, Chinatown, Artist Stroll events, Fisherman’s Wharf, Ross Bay or Chinese Cemeteries (Historical Sites) with Emily Carr and Billy Barker (Barkerville, B.C.) and more!

 Chinese Cemetary